Towards High-Fidelity Gaussian Splatting with Queried-Convolution Neural Networks: Neural Networks ( )

 \subsection{Comparing \qnn, \cnn and \mlp on Regression Tasks}

-In this section, we provide theoretical justification for our approach with real-valued target functions.
-We show that, in the setting which is not limited by data nor computation, adding contextual information, specifically neighborhood information and then the neighboring queries, does not negatively impact the achievable risk when predicting from a \lowFreq signal.
-Furthermore, we show that, in this setting, adding queries guarantees that we can perfectly approximate the target function, achieving the best possible error.
+In this subsection, we provide theoretical justification for our approach with real-valued target functions.
+We show that, in the setting which is not limited by data nor computation, adding contextual information, specifically neighborhood information and then the neighboring queries, does not negatively impact the achievable risk when predicting from a \lf signal.
+Furthermore, we show that, in this setting, adding queries guarantees to perfectly approximate the target function, achieving the best possible error.
+See \cref{sec:supp_qnn_theory} for the proof.

 \begin{theorem} Let $\mathcal{\queryInput}$ be an input space, which is a discrete integer lattice or in $\realDomain^{\inDim}$, and let $P_\queryInput$ be a probability distribution on $\queryInput$.
 Let $\nFieldGT{:}~\mathcal{X}{\to}[0, 1]$ be a deterministic and measurable target function.
 A feature map is a deterministic, measurable function $\parametrize{:}~\queryInput{\to}\mathcal{Z}$ that maps inputs to a feature space $\mathcal{Z}$.
 The corresponding hypothesis class, $\mathcal{H}(\parametrize)$, is the set of all deterministic, measurable functions mapping from $\mathcal{Z}$ to the output space $[0, 1]$.
 The optimal expected error for a given feature map $\parametrize$ is the minimum mean squared error achievable by any hypothesis in its class $\riskOptimal(\parametrize, \nFieldGT) = \min_{h \in \mathcal{H}(\parametrize)} \mathop{\expect}\left[ (\nFieldGT(x) - h(\parametrize(x)))^2 \right]$.
 Let $\nFieldGTLP{:}~\queryInput{\to}[0, 1]$ be a deterministic measurable function that approximates $\nFieldGT$.
-Consider the sequence of increasingly informative feature maps: \begin{itemize} \item \textbf{Feature Map 1 (Approximation) or \mlp~(LF):} $\parametrize_1(x) = (\nFieldGTLP(x))$ \item \textbf{Feature Map 2 (Neighborhood) or \cnn~(LF):} ~$\parametrize_2(x) = (\parametrize_1(x - \receptive), \parametrize_1(x), \parametrize_1(x + \receptive))$ \item \textbf{Feature Map 3 (Neighborhood and Queries) or \qnn:} $\parametrize_3(x) = (\parametrize_2(x), x, x-\Delta, x+\Delta)$, \end{itemize} for a fixed $\receptive > 0$.
+Consider the sequence of increasingly informative feature maps: \begin{itemize} \item \textbf{Feature Map 1 (Approximation) or \mlp~(LF):} $\parametrize_1(x) = (\nFieldGTLP(x))$ \item \textbf{Feature Map 2 (Neighborhood) or \cnn~(LF):} ~$\parametrize_2(x) = \\(\parametrize_1(x - \receptive), \parametrize_1(x), \parametrize_1(x + \receptive))$ \item \textbf{Feature Map 3 (Neighborhood and Queries) or \qnn:} $\parametrize_3(x) = \\(\parametrize_2(x), x, x-\Delta, x+\Delta)$, \end{itemize} for a fixed $\receptive > 0$.
 Then, the optimal expected errors for these feature maps are monotonically non-increasing and bounded by zero: